FastPig-jar/Hydrogen-modpack/OS_compatibility.md

 # 🖥️ Modpack Compatibility

-This file lists the operating systems that are or aren't **compatible** with the modpack.
+This file lists the operating systems that are or aren't **compatible** with the modpack, this list only counts desktop OSes.

 ---